wix-incubator/server-guild-lt-interviews/README.md

 If you add new material, please leave a short comment on what you like about it in particular.

 P.S.
 Commit messages matter!
-We are watching! 👀
+Let's keep it clean.

 ## Applying